Ali Shadmani: Death

 On 17 June 2025, the Israel Defense Forces reported that Shadmani had been killed in an Israeli airstrike targeting a mountain command facility in central Tehran.
 The strike occurred just four days after Shadmani had been appointed to replace Gholam Ali Rashid, who himself had also been killed in an Israeli airstrike, on 13 June 2025.
-His funeral held on 28 June was set to take place along with those of all the top commanders killed during the Iran–Israel war.
+His funeral held on 28 June was set to take place along with those of all the top commanders killed during the Twelve-Day War.

-The manner of his death

-The daughter of Ali Shadmani, commander of the Central Headquarters of Khatam ol-Anbiya, stated, “My father is the only senior martyr commander of this war who has not been widely recognized.”

-She added, “He was martyred during a direct pursuit and confrontation with the Zionist regime.
-Many people believe that my father was killed in a random airstrike, but that is not true.”

-The daughter of Ali Shadmani further emphasized, “He was martyred as a result of a targeted assassination by the Zionist regime.
-Since the command of the Khatam-al Anbiya Headquarters also includes leadership of the war staff, after the Zionist regime martyred him, Hebrew media reported that we had targeted the commander of the war and the closest military figure to the Supreme Leader of Iran.”

-However, some media outlets have reported that the cause of Shadmani's death was an aerial bombardment and the severity of his injuries contributed to it.
+Shadmani's daughter stated that, contrary to most reports, Shadmani was targeted and assassinated on the ground.

+In June 2026, Najat, deputy commander of Iran’s Tharallah Security Headquarters, said Shadmani had been identified while being transferred between military facilities and was killed when the facility where he was located was struck by an air-launched missile.

+Following his death, he was posthumously promoted to the rank of lieutenant general (sepahbod) by order of Supreme Leader Ali Khamenei.
+The decree was formally delivered to his family by Ali Abdollahi, commander of the Khatam al-Anbiya Central Headquarters.